 Prior to choosing a paver for your project, ensure that you choose a paver stone that fits into your landscaping theme.
-Pavers can provide a natural beauty and ambiance to your outdoor living area, and they are also a durable choice besides using concrete.
+Pavers can provide natural beauty and ambience to your outdoor living area, and they are also a durable choice besides using concrete.
 The interlocking paving stones are designed in such a way as to prevent weeds and other such plant life from growing in between the joints, and they are designed to shift with the ground to prevent cracking of their surface.

-Pavers are a manufactured product and come in many different shapes, colors, and sizes.
+Pavers are a manufactured product and come in many different shapes, colours, and sizes.
 As a homeowner, you have a choice in the type of pavers you like most.
 But before taking on the task of a paver project, you should be sure to choose the right type of paver for your needs.

 1. Tumbled Pavers